top of page

 Molecular Mind in Cellular Motors 1: Chemical Bonds for Agile, Ingenious, Perceptive, Resourceful Behavior.

 Most people picture molecules as rigid, locked-together structures — like tiny pieces of stone.
 But the molecules inside every living cell are something far more remarkable: they hold together loosely and temporarily on purpose.
-The strongest molecular bonds — called covalent bonds — share electrons so firmly that breaking them requires a serious chemical event.
+The strongest molecular bonds—called covalent bonds—share electrons so firmly that breaking them requires a serious chemical event.
 These strong bonds produce the stable structures of large molecules like DNA, RNA, lipids, and proteins.
-When the D
+When the DNA/R

 jonlieff